-In the context of South Africa: A parliamentary committee has been set up to investigate Section 25 of the Constitution on expropriating property.
-Public hearings to discuss the proposals were held in 2019 and amendments to the Constitution have been released for comment.
-In addition, amendments to the Expropriation Act are being debated in Parliament.
+In the context of South Africa: Amendments to the Expropriation Act are being debated in Parliament.
 This investigation, together with slow progress on the legislation necessary for land reform programmes, is likely to create an uncertain policy environment for land reform in the short term for the financial sector.

 Consumer credit regulation has been tightened to provide stronger consumer protection under the National Credit Act, 2005 (the "National Credit Act").
-Additional amendments to the NCA were enacted in 2019.
+Additional amendments to the National Credit Act were enacted in 2019.
 These include increased powers of enforcement of the regulator, and additional mechanisms to assist vulnerable, over-indebted customers, and, inter alia, to provide for debt intervention for low income earners within South Africa (earning less than or equal to R7500).
 The combined impact of these reforms may increase the cost of credit for consumers as well as restrict access to credit from formal credit providers for the lower income market, which may negatively impact demand for products and services provided by SBSA.

-The Financial Sector Conduct Authority ("FSCA") has issued the draft Conduct of Financial Institutions Bill for comment.
+The Financial Sector Conduct Authority ("FSCA") has issued the draft Conduct of Financial Institutions Bill which is still under consultation.
 The draft bill strengthens existing consumer protection legislations and codifies the Treating Customers Fairly framework.
 The impact of the legislation will be increased direction on product and service development processes and requirements.